 Caution: The motor amperage test can be dangerous.
 Messing with large amperage circuits, particularly with 220-volts, can kill you, burn down your shop or home, and ruin motors.
 If you don't know how to do this test safely then get expert help!Overview

-Another reason to monitor motor amperage is you can not trust hobbyist dust collector motor horsepower claims, particularly for air compressor and inexpensive import motors.
+Another reason to monitor motor amperage is you cannot trust small shop dust collector motor horsepower claims, particularly for air compressor and inexpensive import motors.
 These advertised values tend to be maximums during very short loads and startup, not working values.
 Trying to use one of these motors based on horsepower can easily burn it up, so you need to test carefully with an amp meter to ensure the safety of your system and shop.